mootools/mootools-core/Docs/Browser/Browser.md

 ### User Agent detection

-The features described below uses User Agent detection (either the UA string or platform string) to determine values or properties aimed at activating/deactivating functionality easily.
+The features described below use user agent detection (either the userAgent string or platform string) to determine values or properties aimed at activating/deactivating functionality easily.
 You are encouraged to use other ways of reaching your goal, like feature detection (`Browser.Features`, your own or [has.js](https://github.com/phiggins42/has.js)), progressive enhancement (the act of having the least compatible features "on top", so the other features still work) and/or graceful degredation (building with all features, but tweaking to have non-compatible things "fall back").

 #### See also: